Testing, Release, and Security Lifecycle

 Pivotal releases, patches, and supports multiple versions of Pivotal Platform simultaneously.
 This section explains the versioning and support conventions Pivotal follows.

-Pivotal numbers Pivotal Platform releases following a [semantic versioning] format, X.Y.Z, where X and Y indicate major and minor releases, and Z designates patch releases.
-Major and minor releases change Pivotal Platform functionality; patch releases are backward-compatible security patches or bug fixes.
+Pivotal numbers Pivotal Platform releases following a semantic versioning format, X.Y.Z, where X and Y indicate major and minor releases, and Z designates patch releases.
+Major and minor releases change Pivotal Platform functionality.
+Patch releases are backward-compatible security patches or bug fixes.
 For more information about semantic versioning, see the Semantic Versioning 2.0.0 website.

 - Pivotal supports the release for at least 9 months following its first publication date.

 - Pivotal supports the last three major or minor releases, even if this extends coverage beyond 9 months.

 Support includes maintenance updates and upgrades, bug and security fixes, and technical help.
 For more details about support standards, technical guidance, and publication phases, see Support Lifecycle Policy on the Pivotal website.
 For a definition of Pivotal support in legal terms, see Pivotal Support Services Terms & Conditions on the Pivotal website.

 Patch releases are more frequent and less predictable than major/minor releases.
-The v1.6.x line provides a good example of their frequency.
-Pivotal Cloud Foundry v1.6.1 was released on October 26, 2015.
+The v1.6.x line provides a good example of their frequency. v1.6.1 was released on October 26, 2015.
 Through August 2016, 36 additional patches of Elastic Runtime v1.6.x and 18 patches of Ops Manager v1.6.x provided security and bug fixes to customers.

 Pivotal identifies security issues using standard nomenclature from Common Vulnerabilities and Exposures (CVE), Ubuntu Security Notices (USN), and other third party sources.
 Read about security fixes in core Pivotal Platform code or packaged dependencies in the release notes for Ops Manager and Pivotal Application Service.